AntoninoBonanno/OPCUA-Local-Discovery-Server-Example/README.md

     Or
     - Import project on eclipse (Eclipse -> Import -> Existing Projects into Workspace)
-    - Import [UA-Java-Legacy](https://github.com/OPCFoundation/UA-Java-Legacy) lo stack into Workspace
+    - Import [UA-Java-Legacy](https://github.com/OPCFoundation/UA-Java-Legacy) stack into Workspace
     - Right click on the project "ClientOPCUA_LDS" and choose Properties.
     - Select Java Build Path -> Projects -> Add and select the stack project (opc-ua-stack)